Starting School

 Think about how your child might respond to these different occasions and what could help to set them up for success.
 You don’t need to plan for all of these at once.
 Just be sure to ask the school to let you know in advance when different occasions are planned so that you can work together to prepare your child.

-Common events that occur at school
+Common events that may take place at school

 • School assemblies